-Your Controller Should Get You Financial Statements In 10 Days (And They Should Be Accurate)
+Your Controller Should Get You Financial Statements In 10 Days

 When starting or running your own business, there is no shortage of choices to make.
 And it’s likely that most of these decisions need to be made quickly, too.
 But how do you know you’re making the right decision – and what information are you relying on?

 We’d venture that more often than not, you’re relying on financial information.
 But how quickly is that being provided to you on a monthly basis?

 If your answer is more than 10 days after the end of the month, you’re in the majority company of other small business owners – but this isn’t good company to keep.
 Why?

 Because you need accurate financial information quickly – before it’s too old to be relevant – and thankfully, it’s not as hard as you may think to make this dream a reality.